 She enjoyed a successful tour with the Bach Collegium Japan and Masaaki Suzuki in December 2012, and has been invited back for Bach‘s „St. Matthew Passion“ in April and Handel‘s „Messiah“ in December 2014.

 Further engagements in this season include concerts with Philippe Pierlot/ Ricercar Ensemble in December 2013 in Bozar in Brussels and deSingel in Antwerp (Bach „Christmas Cantatas“), with Philippe Herreweghe/ Orchestre des Champs Elysées in March 2014 (Haydn „Die Schöpfung“), with Hans-Christoph Rademann/ Dresdner Kammerchor in June 2014 (Bach „Mass in B minor), with Christoph Spering at the Bachfest Leipzig 2014 (C. Ph.
 E. Bach „Die Israeliten in der Wüste“) and with Stefan Blunier/ Beethoven Orchester Bonn in March 2015 (Mozart concert arias).

 Hannah Morrison has enjoyed great success in England (Oxford Festival, London, Kings Place und Wigmore Hall, among other venues) for her performance of solo song with pianists Eugene Asti and Graham Johnson.

 Season 2013/2014 (Representation: General Management)

-Please use only this biography.
-Changes/abridgements require the approval of ORFEO artist management.
+Please only use this approved biography; no alteration or abridgement without the approval of ORFEO artist management